General Admission Requirements

 CTED is a restricted admission program, open only to those employed in vocational education programs within the State of West Virginia.
 In order to be admitted to the program, students must provide:

-- A high school transcript or GED certification
+- A high school transcript or TASC or GED certification

 - Transcripts from any other higher education institutions attended